risk-first/website/thinking/Glossary.md

 ### Meet Reality

 Any moment where we test an [Internal Model](#internal-model) by exposing it's predictive power against reality.
-Note that "Reality" might be limited in some way, for example, a trial period or test users.
+Note that "Reality" might be limited in some way, for example, a trial period or test users.   _See: [Meeting Reality](../thinking/Meeting-Reality.md)_

 ### Payoff

 Payoff refers to the _value_ of the [actions we take](#taking-action).
 When we decide on a course of action, we have in mind a risk we wish to manage.
-If the action is likely to have a big positive effect on the risk of a project, we say it has a promising payoff, whereas if the action fails to manage the risk, then it hasn't _paid off_.
+If the action is likely to have a big positive effect on the risk of a project, we say it has a promising payoff, whereas if the action fails to manage the risk, then it hasn't _paid off_.   _See: [Meeting Reality](../thinking/Meeting-Reality.md)_

 ### Risk